ivarref/spa-monkey/network-failures.md

 a much shorter timeout.

 The default value of `/proc/sys/net/ipv4/tcp_retries2` is 15, i.e.
-an unacknowledged packet is re-sent 15 times before the connection is considered broken and then closed by the kernel.
+an unacknowledged packet will be re-sent 15 times before the connection is considered broken and then closed by the kernel.
 From the [kernel ip-sysctl documentation](https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt):